SENDAI -Towards a Disaster-Resilient and Environmentally-Friendly City

 Target 4 Measures to Reduce Disaster Damage to Critical Infrastructure Related to Health and Educational and Disruption of Essential Utilities

-Revision of Sendai City Guidelines for Management of Disaster-Generated Waste
+Formulation of the Sendai City Plan for the Processing of Disaster Waste

 Sendai Shiogama Port (March 18, 2011)

-As the processing of disaster-generated waste and other materials had already been decided in the guidelines, we were also able to accurately estimate the amount of disaster-generated waste and build public private partnership systems to process it.
-This allowed the large amount of disaster-generated waste, around 4 years’ worth of regular waste, to be processed more quickly than planned.
+As the processing of disaster-generated waste and other materials had already been decided in the guidelines, we were also able to accurately estimate the amount of the waste generated and build public private partnership systems to process it.
+This allowed the large amount of disaster-generated waste, around 4 years’ worth of regular waste, to be processed quicker than planned.

 Environmental Bureau